Rapid Mass segregation in small stellar clusters: Introduction

 \section{Introduction}

-Astronomical observations indicate that several stellar systems (from young and very young open star clusters to rich clusters of galaxies) show a certain degree of segregation of the most luminous and massive components in their inner regions (\cite{bontemps2010}, \cite{kirk2014}, \cite{er2013}, \cite{gouliermis2006}, \cite{raboud1998}, \cite{raboud1999}, \cite{littlefair2003}).
-For instance, the Orion Nebula Cluster (ONC) is mass segregated down to about $5$ $\mathrm{M}_{\odot}$ despite its young age, estimated to be less than 2 Myr (\cite{hillen1998}, \cite{allison2009}).
+Astronomical observations indicate that several stellar systems (from young and very young open star clusters to rich clusters of galaxies) show a certain degree of segregation of the most luminous and massive components in their inner regions \citep{bontemps2010,kirk2014,er2013,gouliermis2006,raboud1998,raboud1999,littlefair2003}.
+For instance, the Orion Nebula Cluster (ONC) is mass segregated down to about $5$ $\mathrm{M}_{\odot}$ despite its young age, estimated to be less than 2 Myr \citep{hillen1998,allison2009}.
+In recent times, many papers have been dedicated to the study of both short and long term evolution of star clusters of different sizes both in isolation and in presence of a tidal field or a residual gas \citep{ban15,far15,ale16,ros17,sha17,yu17}.
 The dominant cause of the rapid mass segregation process, for such systems, is still under debate.
 A dynamical origin is commonly excluded; in fact, many of the systems which show a mass segregation are much younger than their two-body relaxation time, which is usually considered as the time needed to segregate masses.
-Specifically, the relaxation time is defined as

-where $v$ is the typical velocity of a star in the system, and $D\left[\left(\Delta v_{\parallel}^2\right)\right]$ is one of the three, independent, diffusion coefficients which derive from the Fokker-Planck equation.
-For simplicity, if we assume that the velocity distribution of the field stars is Maxwellian, with dispersion $\sigma$, it is possible to obtain an explicit expression for $D\left[\left(\Delta v_{\parallel}^2\right)\right]$ and Eq. \ref{eq:def_relax} becomes